Galyn Görg

 Galyn Görg (Note: /ˈgeɪlɪn ˈdʒɔːrdʒ/ GAY-lin-_-JORJ; last name pronounced as though spelled George) (Note: Also credited as Galyn Gorg, Galan Gorg and Gaylyn Görg) (July 15, 1964 – July 14, 2020) was an American actress and dancer, best known for her role in the film RoboCop 2 as Angie, the villain Cain's girlfriend and subordinate; on M.A.N.T.I.S., television's first black superhero program, as Lt.
 Maxwell; on the television show Twin Peaks as Nancy O'Reilly; and as a starring dancer on two separate Italian variety shows, Fantastico on the channel RAI and SandraRaimondo Show on the channel Canale 5.

-Personal life
+Early life

-Görg was born in Los Angeles, California to an actress/model mother and a documentary filmmaker father.
+Görg was born in Los Angeles, California to an actress/model mother of African American, Choctaw, Blackfoot, and Irish descent, and a documentary filmmaker father of German descent.
 She was raised in Hawaii and majored in liberal arts at Santa Monica City College.

-Görg died of cancer on July 14, 2020, a day before her 56th birthday.
-She was diagnosed the week before, after doctors found cancer throughout her body and lungs.